Countdown to Final Crisis: Jimmy Olsen

 Jimmy Olsen locates the Red Hood, Jason Todd, and interviews him about the death of Duela Dent.
 Jason suggests that he interviews the Joker in Arkham Asylum.
 The Joker states that he never had a daughter, and alludes to a larger conspiracy.
 While calling Lois to inform her of his dead end, Jimmy is attacked by Killer Croc.
-To Jimmy's surprise, his body stretches, similar to Plastic Man and the Elongated Man, meaning Killer Croc cannot penetrate his skin.

-Jimmy displays other powers, such as super-speed.
-He also has the ability to project spines from his body, but the powers manifest themselves at irregular intervals.
+To Jimmy's surprise, he begins manifesting superpowers at random.
 Jimmy witnesses the death of the New God Lightray, and dreams of being trapped in the Source Wall.
-He meets a former minion of Darkseid named Sleez, who is killed before he can reveal anything, although he hears the words "So begins the end."
-Jimmy resolves to use his new powers to become a superhero and designs a costume and calls himself Mr. Action.
+He meets a former minion of Darkseid named Sleez, who is killed before he can reveal anything.
+Jimmy resolves to use his new powers to become a superhero, designs a costume, and calls himself Mr. Action.
 He revels in his new popularity, and decides to join the Teen Titans.
 Titans’ leader Robin begs him to reconsider, as his powers only manifest when he is in danger.
 Jimmy confronts Clark Kent and reveals he knows Clark is Superman: he pulls away Clark's shirt to reveal Superman's costume.
 Jimmy tries out for membership in the Justice League, but is deflated when his powers do not manifest.

 John Henry Irons tests Jimmy's powers using metahuman biofeedback, but the display generates complicated images of the Source Wall and alternate Earths.
 On his way home, Jimmy meets two members of Cadmus, who offer their assistance, take him back to their HQ, and run tests on him.
 Jimmy's powers go haywire, and he runs off to keep himself from hurting anyone.
 He encounters the Newsboy Legion, who offer him shelter.
 Jimmy encounters Forager, who asks for help in stopping the killing of the New Gods.
 On Apokolips, Jimmy and Forager fight Parademons and are overpowered and taken prisoner.
 The Monitors decide that Jimmy is not meant to control his powers and that he is being manipulated.
 Jimmy is sent to the slave pits, where his overseers are ordered to torture him; Mister Miracle comes to his aid.
-Unable to discern the nature of Jimmy's powers with his Mother Box, Mister Miracle gambles by dropping Olsen into a fire pit.
+Unable to discern the nature of Jimmy's powers with his Mother Box, Mister Miracle gambles by dropping Jimmy into a fire pit.
 Jimmy survives by assuming a turtle-like form.
 Jimmy locates Forager, who then attacks him.
 Jimmy duplicates the powers of a Mother Box to restore Forager's sanity.
-When the two of them are confronted by Bernadeth, Jimmy manages to open a Boom Tube and returns to Earth with Forager, whereupon he kisses her.
+When Bernadeth confronts the two, Jimmy opens a Boom Tube and returns to Earth with Forager, whereupon he kisses her.